Open now through Labor Day!

 - Four stop-motion animation stations where guests can make their own LEGO mini-movies

-- A black brick station where guests discover how to sculpt using qbricks
+- A black brick station where guests discover how to sculpt using bricks

-Phase two is “Explore It!” – a 10-day festival running from May 27 through June 4 featuring workshops, opportunities to meet LEGO experts, hand-selected sculptures from some of the best LEGO artists in the country, and a few LEGO related surprises!
+Phase two is “Explore It!” – a 9-day brick festival running from May 27 through June 4 featuring workshops, opportunities to meet LEGO experts, hand-selected sculptures from some of the best LEGO artists in the country, and a few LEGO related surprises!

-“Move It!” is the theme of phase three, from June 17 through September 4, and it will feature the selected sculptures from Explore It!, simple machine exhibits developed by LEGO expert Adam Ward that will inspire guests to build their own simple machine contraptions, and exhibits that let guests build and play with LEGO MINDSTORMS robotics.
+“Move It!” is the theme of phase three, from June 17 through September 4, and it will feature the selected sculptures from Explore It! as well as simple machine exhibits developed by LEGO expert Adam Ward that will inspire guests to build their own simple machine contraptions.

 Build It! encourages creativity and free play through the endless possibilities represented by the popular bricks.